Skip to content

 Finding a Good One Is Hard

 The agency landscape is a minefield.
 Scammers, underperformers, and predatory contracts are common.
-The process of finding, vetting, and choosing a quality agency requires significant time and effort.
 One wrong choice can cost you months of income and growth.
-Our guide on how to choose the right agency can help — but the vetting process is real work.

 You Lose Some Control

-Working with an agency means other people are making decisions about your business — or at least influencing them.
-Even the best agencies may occasionally push strategies you’re unsure about.
+Working with an agency means other people influence decisions about your business.
+Even the best agencies occasionally push strategies you’re uncertain about.
 You need to be comfortable with collaboration and occasionally deferring to expertise you’re paying for.

 Quality Varies Wildly

 Not all agencies are created equal.
-Some are excellent, many are mediocre, and some are actively harmful.
-The industry is unregulated, which means there’s no quality guarantee regardless of what an agency promises.
-You’re betting on the agency’s competence — and that bet doesn’t always pay off.
+Some are excellent, many are mediocre, some are actively harmful.
+The industry is unregulated.
+You’re betting on the agency’s competence.

 Contract Complications